xuericlin/tau6/README.md

 https://visualstudio.microsoft.com/downloads/

-Pip install the my-voice-analysis lirbrary pip install my-voice-analysis
+Pip install the my-voice-analysis lirbrary
+$pip install my-voice-analysis

-Pip install the sounddevice library pip install sounddevice
+Pip install the sounddevice library
+$pip install sounddevice

 3) Make edits.
 Edit the GUI.py file in the root directory.
 In line 33, change the path to the tau6 directory that you have cloned this repository into.